h5py/h5py/docs/source/guide/hl.rst

 Threading
 ---------

 H5py is now always thread-safe.
-As HDF5 does not support thread-level concurrency (and as it is not necessarily thread-safe), only one thread at a time can acquire the lock which manages access to the library.
+However, as HDF5 does not support thread-level concurrency (and as it is not necessarily thread-safe), access to the library is automatically serialized.
+The GIL is released around read/write operations so that non-HDF5 threads (GUIs, computation) can continue to execute.

 File compatibility
 ------------------